hiattp/blog/_posts/2016-02-15-a-concurrency-conundrum-in-rails.markdown

 title:  "A Concurrency Conundrum in Rails"
 date:   2016-02-15 12:13:26
 categories: rails concurrency
-meta: "Ruby is notoriously bad at concurrency, but even Postgres locking seems to fall short of this particular problem."
+meta: "Ruby is notoriously bad at concurrency, but even Postgres locking seems to fall short in this particular problem."
 ---

 Ruby is notoriously bad at concurrency, but usually we can limp along in